5 years ago marketers like you were probably still trying to make sense out of social media.

 3. Broadcast on Periscope when you get maximum engagement on Twitter.
 You can make an announcement that you’ll be doing a scope.
 Or do scopes regularly at a particular time.

 Be prepared to answer the comments fast, as they will scroll up the screen and disappear quickly.

 You’ve got to engage because people want to connect and get value from you.

 4. You might want to sign up for Katch.me to archive your scopes for longer than 24 hours.
 It also gives you the liberty to re-share and embed your scopes.

 5. Even without signing up for Katch.me, you should consider repurposing your scope if it went well.
-Maybe upload it on YouTube and write a short blog post describing what went on in the scope.
+Maybe upload it on YouTube and write a short blog post describing what went on in the live stream.

 A major problem you might encounter while marketing using Periscope is its misleading analytics data.

 As an example, look at Greg Galant’s impressive statistics below that he shared on Twitter.

 Now let me break down the numbers for you.